 Inadequate support: Clinical data about possible health benefits are very limited and they cannot support the claims that CBD products cure or alleviate several medical conditions, such as clogged arteries, tinnitus, sleep disorder, memory loss or anxiety.
 The FDA only acknowledges the health benefits of one particular CBD product for specific severe child epilepsy syndromes.
-There's also no evidence that CBD dummies improve sexual performance, as claimed in some Facebook ads.
+There's also no evidence that CBD gummies improve sexual performance, as some Facebook ads claimed.

 FULL CLAIM: TV personalities such as Shark Tank members, Dr. Phil or Dr. Oz endorsed CBD gummies; CBD gummies have numerous health benefits on anxiety, arteries, memory, tinnitus or diabetes.

 The legal market for cannabis is soaring in the U.S. since the 2018 Farm Bill classified hemp, a variety of the plant Cannabis sativa, as a crop and not as a drug.
 This market is expected to grow by 37% to reach 19.5 billion by 2025.

 The main driver of this market growth is demand for cannabidiol (CBD), a chemical compound found in the cannabis plant.
 CBD doesn’t have the same psychoactive effects as another, more notorious, cannabis component called tetrahydrocannabinol (THC), which makes it a good candidate for sales and advertising.

 CBD gummies weren’t endorsed by Dr Phil, Dr Oz, Shark Tank